Can you drop a no contact order in Minnesota? If you asked for it in family court in the first place, it’s civil and you can drop it.

 Does this scenario sound familiar?
 You and your other were enjoying some free time together, with adult beverages.
 After a few drinks, some conflict and less restraint in expressing it.

 Somehow, a call went to the police.
-The 911 call – by whomever – was recorded.
+And they recorded that 911 call.
 Tempers flared.
-Police officers showed up.
-They picked someone to arrest, sometimes with help.
-In what now seems like no time, it’s over.
+And police officers showed up.
+So they picked someone to arrest, sometimes with help.
+And in what now seems like no time, it’s over.
 They’re gone.

 And so is your other, who is now in jail.
-Work was missed.
+Missing work, could lead to job loss.
 Bail money.
 A lawyer.
 And – a No Contact Order.

 How Long Does a Criminal No Contact Oder Last?

 The pretrial No Contact Order could be in place for months.
-After sentencing, a judge may replace it with a probation No Contact Order, for years.
+And after sentencing, a judge may replace it with a probation No Contact Order, for years.

 To know how to drop a no contact order, you need to understand what it is.
 So let’s drill down into it.